postgresml/postgresml/README.md

 [![CircleCI](https://circleci.com/gh/postgresml/postgresml/tree/master.svg?style=shield)](https://circleci.com/gh/postgresml/postgresml/tree/master)

 PostgresML is an end-to-end machine learning system.
-Using only SQL, it allows training models and running online predictions, directly using the data in your databases.
+It enables you to train models and make online predictions using only SQL, without your data ever leaving your favorite database.

 ## Why